Thomas Devyr: Reinstatement and later career

 The Mutuals were unable to find a suitable replacement at shortstop, so they began to use Devyr during the 1867 season, without consulting the National Association.
 Two rival clubs filed official protests with the league.
-While was one was dismissed, the other found the Mutuals guilty of using a banned player and struck the game in question from the official record.
+While one was dismissed, the other found the Mutuals guilty of using a banned player and struck the game in question from the official record.
 Following the season, during the National Association convention, Devyr was reinstated by a vote of the members.
 His youth was cited as the primary factor for leniency.

 Post-baseball life

 Following his baseball career, he became involved in local politics.
-As a member of the Democratic Party, he was elected as Supervisor of the seventeen ward in 1870.
+As a member of the Democratic Party, he was elected as Supervisor of the seventeenth ward in 1870.
 After that position, he continued his work in various other city departments.

 Devyr died at his Greenpoint neighborhood home in Brooklyn on January 22, 1896, at the age of 51, and was interred in his family's plot at Mount Olivet Cemetery in Queens, New York.